broninx/rsc_iota_imp/contracts/token_transfer/README.md

 3. The transaction context

 First, it verifies that the `initialized` flag is set to `true` and confirms the transaction sender is the authorized owner of the wallet.
 If both checks succeed, the function decommissions the original wallet (created during contract deployment) and dynamically generates a replacement wallet.
 This new wallet retains the original owner but updates the `balance` to reflect the token type specified in the function call, assigns the provided `receiver` address, and resets the `initialized` flag to true.
 Finally, the system destroys the IOTA token balance and the unique identifier ([UID](https://docs.iota.org/developer/iota-101/objects/uid-id)) of the old wallet and publishes the updated wallet to the contract.

+## Implementation differences

+In their initialization functions, Aptos, IOTA, and SUI exhibit differences analogous to [simple transfer](https://github.com/broninx/rsc_iota_imp/tree/main/contracts/simple_transfer) logic.
+Additionally, IOTA restricts the contract owner from setting the token balance during deployment, requiring adjustments post-creation instead, a limitation tied to its architectural design, similar to the problem with the "receiver" in simple transfer.
+SUI follows a pattern comparable to IOTA in this regard.
+In contrast, Aptos aligns seamlessly with specifications, enabling direct configuration of token balances at deployment time without requiring post-creation modifications.

+Custom tokens:
+- **Aptos**: Generic tokens are flexible, user-defined assets built on Move’s resource model, leveraging Aptos’ security but operating at the application layer.
+Like native token, generic tokens are menaged with the [coin standard](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/coin.move).
+- **IOTA**: Generic tokens are application-specific assets built on top of IOTA, leveraging its infrastructure but operating through higher-layer modules without affecting core network mechanics.
+In the IOTA framework, custom tokens and native tokens are managed in two distinct modules: the [coin module](https://docs.iota.org/references/framework/iota-framework/coin) handles custom tokens, while the [iota module](https://docs.iota.org/references/framework/testnet/iota-framework/iota) is responsible for native tokens.
+- **SUI**:  Sui shares similarities with Aptos in how they manage generic tokens, but key differences arise from Sui’s object-centric model and unique programming paradigm.
+Also in SUI, like native token, generic tokens are menaged with the [coin module](https://docs.sui.io/references/framework/sui/coin).

+Notably, IOTA (due to its receiver-centric design) and SUI (which shares similarities with IOTA in this regard) restrict contract owners from predefining token balances during deployment, requiring such configurations to occur after contract creation.
+In contrast,Aptos maintains a coherent, streamlined approach by enabling precise token balance allocation directly at deployment time, aligning with its design specifications.